"When we are called to our life’s purpose we are called not as we are but to become who we can be."

 - Work with sexualized assaults/violence in childhood and adulthood

-- Understand and work with medical trauma, motor vehicle accidents, disasters, and extreme violence
+- Understand and work with medical trauma and motor vehicle accidents

 - Integrate select Adult Attachment Interview questions for clinical practice application